American Pit Bull Terrier vs Pharaoh Hound: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Pit Bull Terrier has a typical lifespan of 12-16 years, while Pharaoh Hound lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-American Pit Bull Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+American Pit Bull Terrier is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Pharaoh Hound faces its own health challenges including Potential Health Concerns, Temperature Sensitivity.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health